We found the 24 best Medicare Part D Plans in Ohio. Sign-up for 2024 Medicare Part D plan notification HERE.

 The Deductible is the First Phase

 The deductible (up to $505 in 2023) is the amount that you pay before your Medicare Part D plan begins paying its share of the costs.
 So, if you enroll in a 2023 prescription drug plan with a $480 deductible, you'll spend $480 out-of-pocket before cost-sharing coverage begins.
 Most Medicare Part D plans have a deductible, but some Medicare Part D plans exclude Tier 1 drugs from the deductible, giving immediate coverage on most generic medications.

 The Initial Coverage Limit is the Second Phase

-After your 2022 gross drug costs have reached $4,330, you will enter the Coverage Gap phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 Once you've spent $7,400 out-of-pocket you are out of the coverage gap phase and will receive catastrophic coverage.
 This happens automatically and ensures that you only pay a small amount for all covered drugs for the remainder of the year.

 The out-of-pocket costs that help you get catastrophic coverage include: